jewflix/playbooks/README.md

 # jewflix-playbooks

-A collection of Jewflix Studios ansible playbooks.
+A collection of Jewflix Studios playbooks.

 ## License